 In high-performance cylinder heads, the passageways through which the air and gases flow are engineered so there is a minimum of obstruction.
 To further improve flow, the manufacturing process is as precise as possible, and then is finished off by hand-polishing, so that the surfaces of the air and exhaust passages are very smooth to reduce turbulence in the flow.
-Finally, the shape of the upper portion of the cylinders is altered to increase the explosive power of the fuel-air mixture.
+Finally, the shape of the upper portion of the cylinders is altered to increase the explosive power of the fuel-air mixture

 One product that has proven its benefits is the Stage 1 Performance Cylinder Head, available through some aftermarket MINI suppliers.
-Because of the complexity of its design and intricacies of its manufacturing, this cylinder head isn’t cheap, but it has been shown to add 20 to 30 horsepower to the engine’s performance.
+Because of the complexity of its design and intricacies of its manufacturing, this cylinder head isn’t cheap, but it has been shown to add 20 to 30 horsepower to the engine’s performance

 The Stage 1 head sells for about $1900, and there is a $1000 core charge, which is refunded if the original head is returned to the supplier within 30 days.
-Installation also requires a head gasket kit and new headbolts, which will add about $200 to the costs.
+Installation also requires a head gasket kit and new head-bolts, which will add about $200 to the costs.
 Professional installation is required so the total cost will be around $2500.

 Breathing is still the means to the biggest improvements in horsepower and torque.
 Air has to get into the engine, and the exhaust has to get out.
 Because of environmental protection requirements in many states, we’ve left until last one of the critical links in that path: the exhaust header.

 The exhaust header is that set of curly pipes that connects the exhaust side of the cylinder head to the exhaust pipes and muffler.
-Four pipes coming off the exhaust side of the head, one for each cylinder, channel the exhaust gases from the cylinders into common pipes that flow into a single pipe and into the exhaust system.
+Four pipes coming off the exhaust side of the head, one for each cylinder, channel the exhaust gases from the cylinders into common pipes that flow into a single pipe and into the exhaust system

 On the MINI, the engineers have attached the catalytic converter directly to the bottom of the exhaust header.
 The cat then attaches to the “cat-back” portion of the system.
-(In many other cars, the cat may be further back in the system).
+(In many other cars, the cat may be further back in the system)

 The design of the exhaust header can make a big difference in how smoothly exhaust gases flow out of the cylinders.
-Any constraints on this flow and the pistons have to do more work as they push upward in the exhaust cycle, which means a drag on horspower and torque.
+Any constraints on this flow and the pistons have to do more work as they push upward in the exhaust cycle, which means a drag on horsepower and torque.